centrahq/api-documentation/pages/07.support/01.rules-for-partners/docs.md

   If you encounter any behaviour that deviates from documentation or common practice, let us know!
 We want Centra to work reliably for everyone, so any technical issues will be looked at and fixed if deemed necessary.

 * **Questions about technical features**
-  If you have questions about new features, specific APIs, things mentioned in our newsletter - ask away! §Even if we don't respond immediately, we will find a way to explain it to you as best we can.
+  If you have questions about new features, specific APIs, things mentioned in our newsletter - ask away!
+If a shared client needs the same training let us know and we'll get in contact with them

 * **(Optional) Basic monitoring of your websites (Pingdom-based with alerts in Slack)**
   With this we can help you share the burden of monitoring status of Customer's websites - we will discover if it fails to load, warn you about certificates that will soon expire, etc.